pippen6668/capstone/proposal.md

 A smaller log loss is better.

-Log loss is also called Logistic regression loss or Cross-entropy loss, which is one of the commonly used evaluation methods in classfication.
+'Log loss' is also called 'Logistic regression loss' or 'Cross-entropy loss', which is one of the commonly used evaluation methods in classfication problem.

 ### Project Design

 #### Datasets download and pre-processing
 * Download images from Kaggle
-* Prepare data for keras.ImageDataGenerator, requiring cats and dogs to be sorted in different folders
+* Split cats and dogs to be sorted in different folders
 * Delete abnormal images
 * Resize the image to keep the size of the input image information consistent